 Philip has received numerous awards for her writing, including fellowships from the John Simon Guggenheim Foundation, The National Endowment for the Arts and The National Endowment for the Humanities.
 Her essays have been widely anthologized.
 Fluent in Japanese, she writes on Japan as well as about art for a variety of venues including Art in America and Art Critical.

 Philip has taught writing and literature at Princeton, Columbia, Emerson College, Colgate, Vassar, Stonecoast, Fairfield University, Ashland University and at the Ohio University.
 She also holds the title of Honored Visiting Graduate Faculty Mentor in the Ashland University low residency MFA program in Creative Writing.
 In addition, has taught in low resident MFA and summer writing conferences including Breadloaf, the Chenango Writers’s Conference.
-In 2004 she joined the English department at the College of the Holy Cross where she teaches creative writing and literature.
+In 2004 she joined the English department at the College of the Holy Cross where she is a Professor of creative writing and literature.